ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 ## Part 3 ##

-___MCILROY: . . .
+From the pre-async days: ... [___MCILROY: . . .
 I’m afraid you went a bit too far in the elimination of the goto, because this actually changes the temporal existence of values.
 If every goto is replaced by a procedure call, then this means that the entire history of the computation must be maintained.
-I’m a bit concerned about this limitation.___
+I’m a bit concerned about this limitation.___](http://www.cs.ru.nl/~freek/courses/tt-2011/papers/cps/histcont.pdf)

-__A Continuation Monad called the Observable__

-More power less code.
+__The Almighty "Continuation" Monad: the "Observable"__

 [Arrow animation example](https://jsbin.com/xunike/edit?output)